Korea's FSC confirms that NFTs will not be regulated By Cointelegraph - Up News Info

-The Financial Services Commission (FSC) in South Korea reaffirmed in a public statement today that nonfungible tokens (NFT) are not virtual assets, and will not be regulated.
+The Financial Services Commission (FSC) in South Korea reaffirmed in a public statement on Nov.
+5 that nonfungible tokens (NFT) are not virtual assets, and will not be regulated.

 The confirmation of the decision to keep NFTs unregulated came after a review of the Financial Action Task Force’s (FATF) updated guidelines.
 The October 28 guidance report from FATF states that “NFT, or crypto-collectibles, depending on their characteristics are generally not considered to be [Virtual Assets].”